Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Conclusions

 \section{Conclusions}

 In this paper, we proposed a method and dataset for robustly evaluating the political biases in LLMs.
-Our experiments 1) shed light on the importance of thoroughly evaluating the answers of LLMs under different reliability tests, and 2) provide a more nuanced understanding of the global leaning and the political worldviews encapsulated within LLMs.
+Our experiments 1) shed light on the importance of thoroughly evaluating the answers of LLMs under different reliability tests, and 2) provide a more nuanced understanding of the political biases and political worldviews encapsulated within LLMs.

-We find that models align best with parties from the left part of the political spectrum, but that even large models lack consistency for at least some salient policy domains, such as migration and economy, and favor policies in the domain of law and order policies that do not correspond to the general left-leaning programs.
-In this sense, we would advise caution in labeling biases in language models \enquote{worldview}, a term which implies the ability to entertain globally (largely) consistent sets of beliefs and reason over them.
+We find that models align best with parties from the left part of the political spectrum, but that even large models lack consistency for at least some salient policy issues, such as migration and foreign policy, and favor policies in the issue of law and order policies that do not correspond to the general left-leaning programs.
+In this sense, we would advise caution in assigning a leaning to LLMs given that this \enquote{worldview} is not consistent across policy issues.

-Even though we applied the idea of reliability-aware evaluation to political bias in this paper, we believe that the usefulness of our proposal extends to the analysis of type of bias in generative LLMs.
+Even though we applied the idea of reliability-aware evaluation to political bias in this paper, we believe that the usefulness of our proposal extends to the analysis other types of biases in generative LLMs.
 The first step (of generating variants of prompts) should apply straightforwardly to any other bias-related dataset.
 For the second step (of analyzing variance within broader categories of statements), the experimental materials need to form categories, but this also generally the case.

-A crucial question is how to appraise the outcome of our analysis: are reliable biases in LLMs good, as long as they align with desirable political values, or would we rather have high-variance models that do not commit to specific political leanings?
-In either case, our findings highlight the need to understand where in the process of LLM construction these biases arise, during pre-training, the instruct-fine-tuning, or reinforcement learning stages.
+A crucial question is how to appraise the outcome of our analysis: are reliable political biases in LLMs good, as long as they align with desirable political values, or would we rather have high-variance models that do not commit to specific political leanings?
+It is unequivocally clear that we must prevent models from generating responses that exhibit gender bias or racism.
+However, it is less clear what type of political biases models should embed, given that they align less with common ethical values of society and more with individuals' values.
+Therefore, our findings highlight the need 1)~to understand where in the process of LLM construction these biases arise, during pre-training, the instruct-fine-tuning, or reinforcement learning stages; and consequently 2)~to pressure companies training these models to be more transparent about their training regime so that models can be comprehensively evaluated; 3)~to keep developing more robust methods to evaluate LLMs that factor in prompt brittleness \cite{choshen-etal-2024-navigating,mizrahi2024state}, and finally 4)~to re-think what type of information these models should embed in real world applications while taking societal implications into account.